AxsKramer/crm-frontend/README.md

 # CRM MERN Project (Frontend).

 ### About Project
 This project is a basic Customer Relationship Management that manages the products, the information of the clients and the orders that they have made.
-Only an already registered user who has the administrator role can add a new user and delete it.
+Only an already registered user can add a new user, new client, new orders and delete them.

 * ### Single Page Application (SPA)